rubiin/ultimate-nest/README.md

   <a href="https://mikro-orm.io/" target="blank"><img src="https://raw.githubusercontent.com/mikro-orm/mikro-orm/master/docs/static/img/logo-readme.svg?sanitize=true" width="320" alt="Mikro Orm" /></a>
 </p>

 The example codebase uses [MikroORM](https://mikro-orm.io/) with a Postgres database.
+Why `Mikroorm`?
+It is a modern ORM for Node.js based on Data Mapper, Unit of Work and Identity Map patterns.
+It is fully compatible with TypeScript and provides additional features like support for enums, custom types, MongoDB, transactions, caching, migrations, change tracking, advanced queries, lazy/eager relations and much more.

 Copy sample env file and adjust the connection settings and other settings(jwt,redis,mail,etc) respectively on sample env file